Skip to content

 Also known as Xe Om, motorbike taxis are cheap transport in Ho Chi Minh City.
 Aside from its one-way service, it also offers hourly service for tours.

-Motorbike taxis operate 24 hours a day from Monday to Sunday.
+Motorbike taxis operate 24 hours a day from Monday through Sunday.
 The fare starts at VND 20,000, PHP 45.28, or USD 0.86.

 Bicycle and Motorcycle